Little Girl, a Songbird was Distorted by the World

 The distortion is complete.

-The distortion takes the form of a birdcage constructed from steel beams, his grasping hollow arms continually discharging electricity.
+Distorted into the form of a birdcage constructed from steel beams, his arms grasp at the air fruitlessly while repeatedly discharging electricity.

-The voice that comes from the girl’s lips is not her own.
+The voice that issues from the girl’s lips is not her own.

 ”This was the first transformation.”